COVID: Vaccine-derived blood clots seem solvable | DW | 02.12.2021

 Why exactly the immune system should view PF4 as a threat is left unexplained.

-This is not the first research to focus on the role of PF4 in trying to understand why some people get these blood clots after receiving vector-based vaccines.
+This is, however, not the first research to focus on the role of PF4 in trying to understand why some people get blood clots after receiving vector-based vaccines.

 In April 2021, the European Medicines Agency said it had found a "possible link to very rare cases of unusual blood clots with low blood platelets."